koenhoeymans/AnyMark/Documentation/AnyMark.md

 ### Dependencies ###

 AnyMark relies on [Fjor](https://github.com/koenhoeymans/fjor) to wire its dependencies.
-It expects to find Fjor in the `Vendor` directory.
+It expects to find Fjor in the `Vendor` directory if not already autoloaded (e.g. by another library).

 ### Library Use ###